 The latest area of nutritional research is food synergy research, which has its origins in the United States.
 In contrast to previous approaches of medical research to isolate individual active substances from food and to examine their effects on our body, the food synergy research has been investigating the entity of foods in their complex natural form and composition for around 20 years.
 It is the goal to examine how the phytochemicals as well as vitamins, minerals and trace elements in the food really work together [9-13].
 The novel Food Synergy Booster is based on this knowledge and combines the greatest possible variety of natural vitamins, minerals and trace elements in order to promote a synergistic effect.

 In the present study we used current in vitro methods to investigate the beneficial effects of the Food Synergy Booster in terms of antioxidant efficacy and stimulation of basal cell metabolism.
 Both features complement one another, because an increased cell metabolism also yields an increased generation of endogenous superoxide anion radicals by the respiratory chain in mitochondria.

 MATERIALS AND METHODS

-According to the information of the manufacturer and distributor of the Food Energy Booster (Millivital GmbH, D-55232 Alzey, Germany; homepage: www.millivital.de), the “phytochemical in this complex mixture of active ingredients are a real power combination”.
+According to the information of the manufacturer and distributor of the Food Synergy Booster (Millivital GmbH, D-55232 Alzey, Germany; homepage: www.millivital.de), the “phytochemicals in this complex mixture of active ingredients are a real power combination”.
 It contains 27 different fruit juice concentrates, 7 different vegetable juices, 39 different herbal extracts and vitamin C [14,15].
 The active ingredients were selected to act in a synergistic way to yield the best possible bioavailability and efficacy.
-The liquid Food Energy Booster , batch no. L13003209, with an expiry date of September 30, 2021, was examined in this study.
+The liquid Food Synergy Booster , batch no. L13003209, with an expiry date of September 30, 2021, was examined in this study.